MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-teams-app-admin-tasks.md

    >[!Note]
    >To allow or block specific users in your organization from using Insights, do the following:
    >
    >1.
-Make sure that Viva Insights is turned On or Off for your organization on the [Manage apps](/microsoftteams/manage-apps) page.
+Confirm that Viva Insights is turned on for your organization on the [Manage apps](/microsoftteams/manage-apps) page.
    >2.
-Create a custom-app permission policy and assign it to those users.
+Create a custom app permission policy and assign it to those users.
 For details, see [Manage app permission](/microsoftteams/manage-apps) policies in Teams.

 3. Pin the Viva Insights app in Teams left navigation for all users in your organization: [Pin the Viva Insights app](https://download.microsoft.com/download/5/d/f/5df6c702-58f2-4768-b8e5-26ffd2c78b80/Pin-the-Insights-app.pdf).
 4. Now that the Viva Insights app is available for employees, they can follow these steps to locate and open it: [Find and open the Insights app](https://download.microsoft.com/download/c/a/6/ca665366-e059-4977-8175-04461af196c1/Find-and-open-the-Insights-app.pdf).